 Born in Lawrence, Massachusetts in 1906, Thelma Todd was known for being a bright and determined young woman.

 After graduating high school in 1923, she enrolled in Lowell Normal College, which was a school for training teachers.
-But upon insistence of her mother, she also entered beauty pageants and acting contests.
+But upon the insistence of her mother, she also entered beauty pageants and acting contests.

 Thanks to her charm and good looks, Todd was successful on the pageant circuit, eventually winning the title of Miss Massachusetts.